Dr. Howard Eissenstat

 Howard Eissenstat

-Howard Eissenstat is an Associate Professor of Middle East history at St. Lawrence University.
+Howard Eissenstat is an Laurentian Associate Professor of Middle East history and History Department Chair at St. Lawrence University and non-resident scholar at the Middle East Institute in Washington.
 He received his PhD in Modern Middle East History from UCLA in 2007 and was a post-doctoral fellow at the Crown Center for Middle East Studies at Brandeis University in 2008-2009.
-Eissenstat's research focuses on nationalism and Islam in the 19th century Ottoman Empire as well as the history of the Turkish Republic.
+Eissenstat's research focuses on the intersection of nationalism, religious identity, and policy in the Turkish Republic.
 His recent work has focused increasingly on contemporary Turkish domestic and foreign policy, especially on issues of rule-of-law, minority rights, and the reshaping of political culture under the AKP.

 Contact Information